transcodeninja/livepeer-exporter/README.md

 ![image](https://github.com/transcodeninja/livepeer-exporter/assets/17570430/d168d3fc-4e58-4424-9836-d04e425d2991)

 Livepeer Exporter is a lightweight tool designed to enhance the monitoring capabilities of [Livepeer](https://livepeer.org/).
 As a Prometheus exporter, it fetches [various metrics](#metrics) from different Livepeer endpoints and exposes them via an HTTP server, ready for Prometheus to scrape.
-This tool is the perfect companion to the [Livepeer monitoring service](https://docs.livepeer.org/orchestrators/guides/monitor-metrics), extending the range of Livepeer metrics that can be monitored.
+It streamlines the Prometheus scraping process by eliminating the sluggish data extraction through Grafana plugins like [marcusolsson-json-datasource](https://grafana.com/grafana/plugins/marcusolsson-json-datasource/) and [yesoreyeram-infinity-datasource](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/).
+This makes it the perfect companion to the [Livepeer monitoring service](https://docs.livepeer.org/orchestrators/guides/monitor-metrics), extending the range of Livepeer metrics that can be monitored.
 By providing deeper insights into Livepeer's performance, Livepeer Exporter helps users optimize their streaming workflows and ensure reliable service delivery.
 Witness it in action by exploring the Grafana dashboards of the [transcode.eth](https://dashboards.transcode.ninja/public-dashboards/f4292573a60f40ac875a7be12b0834d1?orgId=1) orchestrator.

 ## Configuration